Wondering if Bodoland is safe to travel or not? My first impression of Bodoland, and here’s what I have to say…

 My visit to this place happened when I and 8 other bloggers from India were invited for a blog trip around Bodoland.

-The idea was simple… content creators visit a place, write about their experiences and make the bigger audience get a feel of the area.
+The idea was simple… content creators visit a place, write about their experiences and give the bigger audience a feel of the area.
 We were taken across places in Bodoland for a week including some wildlife sanctuaries, local villages and a few historical sights.

 Here’s a complete list of all the places we visited (in Bodoland and beyond):